 - Resource reduction: achieve measurable reduction in carbon emissions and waste volume.

 - Modular: cope with changes in food waste volume over time.

 - Holistic solution for waste management: do not compromise the reliability of existing waste collection and disposal (i.e. should not increase risk of overflowing waste, smell and pest issues).

 - Cost efficient: has strong financial benefits relative to its cost.

 - Cost recovery must make sense, preferably less than 3 years.

 - CapitaLand will provide test-bedding site for pilot deployment.
 There is possibility of scaling up to other CapitaLand properties upon successful trial.
 The solution is also applicable for other existing properties with limited bin centre space.

-Environmental Services, Retail
+Environmental Services, National Innovation Challenges, Retail

 Lendlease has set an annual food recycling target of 30% for all premises.
 All of Lendlease’s assets have food waste digesters except for 313@Somerset.
 In 2013, Lendlease installed its first two-ton food waste digester in one of its malls, JEM.
 Food waste digesters at the other malls were installed over the past two to three years.

 Despite the good intent of investing in food waste digesters as part of Lendlease’ recycling effort, these systems are unable to handle non-food waste.
 Due to improper/poor segregation of food waste, the food waste digesters broke down frequently, leading to operational inconvenience.
 At times, it would take up to a week to be repaired, which caused operational challenges (i.e. diversion of food waste to waste compactor, resulting in increased frequency of compactor removal which affects the delivery schedule of goods) as well as affected the food waste recycling target.